chauvinSimon/tri_stats/README.md

 - :bicyclist: Women ride **4 km/h slower**, at **37.4 km/h**, compared to men at **41.4 km/h**.
 - :runner: Women run the 10k at **3:34 min/km** (3:27 for 5k), men at **3:08 min/km** (3:01 for 5k).
 - :couple: **Women swim 8.8% slower** than men with the same equipment.
 They also **ride 10.6%** and **run 14.2%** slower.
+- :chart_with_downwards_trend: The **women/men difference has not significantly reduced** on the years, except for the run leg of the sprint-format races (-0.13 % / year) and for the swim of WTCS (-11 % / year).
 - :penguin: There is **no evidence that wetsuits reduce swim gaps** between top and less competitive swimmers.
 - :one_piece_swimsuit: Swim times are **~5.5% faster with wetsuit**.
 - :fr: The **swim** of 2024 Paris Olympics was **unusually long** (more than **2:30 longer**), probably because of the current in La Seine.
 In particular, the 5-9th women swam **more than 1:30 / 100m**.